-We are a non-profit, nonpartisan political organization made up of men and women from Detroit, Hamtramck, and Highland Park.
-We endorse neither candidates nor political parties, but strive to make members of our community better informed at the ballot box; we do this by encouraging reasoned and active participation in local, state, and national politics.
+We are a non-profit, nonpartisan political organization comprising men and women from Detroit, Hamtramck, and Highland Park.
+We endorse neither candidates nor political parties but strive to make members of our community better informed at the ballot box; we do this by encouraging reasoned and active participation in local, state, and national politics.

 The mission of LWV Detroit is to engage our communities by registering new voters and providing educational opportunities regarding governance, decision-making, and public policy.

 We envision a democracy where every person has the desire, the right, the knowledge, and the confidence to participate.

 LWV of Detroit will act to inspire good government and transparency so that government is responsive to the needs of its people.
 We will do this by providing candidate forums, policy studies, and tools to encourage an informed citizenry to participate actively in the political process.